-Schools close as protesters occupy Hong Kong roads and campuses
+Hong Kong students hunker down for showdown amid talk of curfew

-HONG KONG (Reuters) - Anti-government protesters paralysed parts of Hong Kong for a fourth day on Thursday, forcing school closures and blocking highways and other transport links to disrupt the financial hub amid a marked escalation of violence.
+HONG KONG (Reuters) - Hong Kong pro-democracy protesters paralysed parts of the Chinese-ruled city for a fourth day on Thursday, forcing schools to close and blocking highways as students built barricades and stockpiled makeshift weapons, setting the stage for campus showdowns.

+China’s Global Times tabloid, owned by the state-run People’s Daily, the mouthpiece of the Communist Party, briefly tweeted that the Hong Kong government was expected to announce a weekend curfew after some of the worst violence in decades in the former British colony.
+It deleted the tweet soon afterward without an explanation.

+Thousands of students hunkered down inside several campuses, surrounded by piles of food, bricks, petrol bombs, arrows with heads wrapped in cladding, catapults and other homemade weapons.

-Protesters have torched vehicles and buildings, hurled petrol bombs at police stations and trains and vandalised prime shopping malls over the past week in some of the worst violence seen in more than five months of unrest.
+Protesters have torched vehicles and buildings, hurled petrol bombs at police stations and trains, dropped debris from bridges on to traffic below, and vandalised shopping malls and campuses, raising questions about how and when more than five months of unrest can be brought to an end.

+“I am not prepared to fire the arrows unless there’s no other resort,” student Cheung, 18, told Reuters.
+“I am also new in learning how to use arrows.
+I think arrows can’t really hit them (police) but if the police fire live rounds, we will die.”

+Police said one arrow was fired from Hong Kong Polytechnic University early in the morning.

 Hundreds of protesters occupied roads in the Central business district, home to some of the world’s most expensive real estate, during their lunch hour.